bennysalo/predict-recidivism/README.md

 The manuscript specifically mentions the following to be found on these pages

 * Descriptive statistics as an extension to Table 1 in the revised manuscript can be found in table_1_desciptive_statistics.md.
-Descriptive statistics can also be found in the vignette [Descriptive statistics](descriptive-statistics.html).
+Descriptive statistics can also be found in the vignette "Descriptive statistics".
 * The process for choosing tuning parameters and R packages used is documented [here](computational_details.pdf).

 (Updated 2019-03-08)